qwang98/PyChiquito/README.md

+# Technical Design
-DSL functions for modifying AST in PyChiquito
+- DSL functions for modifying AST in PyChiquito
-Convert Rust module to Python library using PyO3 and Maturin Call Chiquito functions in Python with AST in Python
+- Convert Rust module to Python library using PyO3 and Maturin
+- Call Chiquito functions in Python with AST in Python